-The student is classified according to the year of study at the beginning of each term or summer session with revisions made as necessary at the end of each term or summer session.
+The student is classified according to the year of study at the beginning of each semester or summer session with revisions made as necessary at the end of each semester or summer session.
 Classification is based upon the number of credits earned as a full-time or part-time student.

-Freshman A student with less than 30 term hours of

-credit,

-Sophomore A student with at least 30 and less than 60

-term hours of credit,

-Junior A student with at least 60 and less than 90

-term hours of credit,

-Senior A student with at least 90 term hours of
+Freshman A student with less than 30 semester hours of credit, Sophomore A student with at least 30 and less than 60 - semester hours of credit, Junior A student with at least 60 and less than 90 semester hours of credit, Senior A student with at least 90 semester hours of credit.

-credit.